Ancestral lineages in mutation-selection equilibria with moving optimum: Introduction

-\item Note that the initial time of the ancestral process $Y_s$ (``$s=0$''), can be any $t \in \R$.
-This means that the trajectory of ancestors is independent of the time at which we sample individuals in the population.
+Note that the initial time of the ancestral process $Y_s$ (``$s=0$''), corresponds to \textbf{any} time $t \in \R$.
+The trajectory of ancestors is independent of the time $t$ at which we sample individuals in the population $F$ because the population is at equilibrium in the moving frame.